-Application Applied Explanation on application of the practice The Group AC is led by Mr Tan Chian Khong, who was appointed as Chairman of the Group AC on 19 August 2020.
-He is a Fellow of the Institute of Singapore Chartered Accountants and of CPA Australia and a Member of the American Institute of Certified Public Accountants with 35 years of experience in the audit industry.
+Application : Applied Explanation on application of the practice : The Group AC is led by Mr Tan Chian Khong, who was appointed as Chairman of the Group AC on 19 August 2020.
+He is a Fellow of the Institute of Singapore Chartered Accountants and CPA Australia and a Member of the American Institute of Certified Public Accountants with 35 years of experience in the audit industry.
 Collectively, all the Group AC members have experience and skills in the areas of banking, finance, economic and accounting which have equipped them with the capability to discharge their functions as set out in the Terms of Reference of the Group AC.
-The Group AC members have attended continuous professional development programmes to keep themselves abreast of relevant developments in the financial services industry, including accounting and auditing standards, practices and rules during FY2022.
+The Group AC members have attended continuous professional development programmes to keep themselves abreast of relevant developments in the financial services industry during FY2023.
 For detailed trainings attended by the Group AC members, please refer to Section B of this Corporate Governance Report.
 The Group AC also receives regular updates from Management and External Auditors on new/revised financial reporting standards as well as development in law and regulations affecting the financial services industry.
-Explanation for departure Large companies are requied to complete the columns ired to complete the columns below.
-Non-large companies are encouraged below.
+Explanation for departure : Large companies are re to complete the colum quired to complete the columns below.
+Non-large companies are encouraged ns below.

-Measure Timeframe
+Measure : Timeframe :